 - Total Amount of Federal Funds Obligated: Refer to Program summary above

 What is the funding start date?

 Funds will be awarded retroactive to the application receipt date.
-Please note that the application deadline is Friday, November 6, 2020.

 Does our application include state-supported specimen collection supplies and diagnostic services?

 Once approved for this program, you will have access to specimen collection and/or diagnostic services through the state’s COVID-19 Collection Supplies Request website.

 Are health care entities able to bill third-party payers for individuals tested at community sites?